Why Volunteer with NGHS?

 They also assist on a variety of special projects, such as making cards for long-term care residents; offering refreshments to visitors and staff in waiting and public areas; making Window Shop patient gift deliveries; or unpacking gift merchandise.

 Teen volunteers must be able to commit to volunteering a minimum of 30 hours during the summer.
-The teen volunteer program is full for summer 2022.
 The application for the summer 2023 will be available February 2023.

 If you enjoy comforting others, you may be a great fit as a Waiting Area volunteer.
-Serving in waiting areas of the Ronnie Green Heart Center in Gainesville, volunteers act as liaisons between medical staff and loved ones, freeing up medical staff to carry out clinical tasks and providing updates and information to loved ones.
+Serving in Intensive Care Unit (ICU) waiting areas, volunteers act as liaisons between medical staff and loved ones, freeing up medical staff to carry out clinical tasks and providing updates and information to loved ones.

-Patient Friends are exactly what they sound like: a source of support to patients in our nursing and emergency units.
-Volunteers visit primarily the new patients and offer them information related to the NGHS Patient Experience, along with magazines, books, and other items.
-Volunteers fill ice and water pitchers, assist with P-Care instructions, transport discharged patients, visit with patients, deliver mail to patients, and assist patients and nurses with non-clinical duties.
+Patient Friends are exactly what they sound like: a source of support to patients in our nursing units and alongside the Patient Experience and Emergency Services departments.
+Volunteers visit primarily the new patients and assist nurses with non-clinical duties.
+Volunteers also fill ice and water pitchers, deliver mail to patients, provide them and their loved ones with complimentary items from our “Comfort Cart,” and transport discharged patients.

 The volunteer role is one of the most tender and significant parts of the NGMC hospice program, and our volunteers have served families in Northeast Georgia for more than 25 years.
 Volunteers help run our office, do community outreach, and keep vigil at the bedside of our patients.
 Learn more.